Category Archives: Green Living

 Purse Seines:

 This is the primary fishing method for tuna fish.
-Tuna swim at the same level as dolphins, and fishermen usually trak dolphin pods in order to locate tuna.
+Tuna swim at the same level as dolphins, and fishermen usually track dolphin pods in order to locate tuna.

 The dolphin schools are then chased by small high-speed boats or even helicopters that accompany the fishing boats.
 When the dolphins begin to tire, the fishermen encircle the school with huge nylon nets that are up to 5 km long and 100 m deep.
 When both the dolphins and the tuna have been completely surrounded, the bottom of the net is pulled closed, much like a drawstring purse, hence the name purse-seining.
 Purse-seining has proven to be an extremely effective method of catching fish.
 Entire schools of tuna are able to be scooped up without a single fish escaping.
 Unfortunately, many dolphins are also killed in the process, as they become entangled in the nets and drown, or are crushed as the nets are pursed and hauled in.